Nicomnr02/unai_reminder/README.md

 ## Getting Started

-Things that need to be considered in using Unai Reminder.

 - Highly recommended to make sure the internet connection is good when you want to log in.
 - Enter the same credential/account as the Indonesian Adventist University Student Module.
 - Please turn on autostart mode when requested by the application to solve the problem of notifications not appearing.